fraite/pyted/docs/quick_start.rst

 Installing the program
 ======================
-Download or clone the pyted package, or the entire github repository.
+Download or clone the entire github repository.
 Make sure that Python 3.7 or a newer version is installed on your machine.

 Running the program